iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ### On large initialization scale

 The initialization scale of the network is the absolute size of the neurons' parameters.
 To get a change in the scale, we can simply multiply every parameter by a scalar.
 The initial value of the neuron is a large topic in machine learning as it has a large influence on the quality of the local minimum.
 By default in popular libraries, _He initialization_ <d-cite key="he2015delving"></d-cite> is used, it draws neurons from a normal distribution centered on 0 and with a variance in $$\frac{1}{m}$$ with $$m$$ the number of neurons.
-However in the literature, there is a large choice to pick from.
+However, in the literature, there is a large choice to pick from.

 We say we're on a large scale when neurons do not move far from their initial value during descent.
 This typically happens when using large initial values for the parameters of each neuron.

 The theory states that you can push the scale used high enough so that neurons will not change their activation patterns at all.
 If this is verified, the convex reformulation will describe exactly the minima that gradient descent will reach.
-However, in practice it is not possible to observe that as the loss becomes very small and the training process is too slow to carry on to the end.
+However, it is not possible to observe this in practice as the loss becomes very small and the training process is too slow to carry on to the end.
 The NTK briefly mentioned in the introduction operates in this setting, using the fact that the network is very close to its linear approximation.
 On a similar note, reducing the step size for the first layer will also guarantee convergence<d-cite key="marionLeveragingTwoTimescale2023"></d-cite>.

 __Illustration.__